hpc-carpentry/hpc-carpentry.github.io/_posts/2019/09/2019-09-19-cocc-taskforce-summary-recommendations.md

 ---
 layout: page
-authors: ["Kari L. Jordan", “Christopher Felker”]
+authors: ["Kari L. Jordan", "Christopher Felker"]
 teaser: "The Carpentries should be a leader in ensuring that our community is a safe and welcoming space."
 title: "Code of Conduct Mandate Task Force Releases Recommendations"
 date: 2019-09-19